Frequently Asked Questions

 However, I take a very limited number of aggression cases.
 Whether I choose to take an aggression case will depend on many factors, including the severity of the aggression, risk to me and others, and owner commitment to training, management, and safety.

-Book a free call or shoot me an email, tell me about your good dog, and I'll let you know if I can help and if I have room in my schedule!
+Reach out, and I'll let you know if I can help and if I have room in my schedule!

 -